vanelmarron/tumbling-goat-frontend/README.md

 ### User Profile

-Pottery Artists: Independent artists and small pottery business owners seeking to expand their customer base, promote events, and streamline product sales.
+- Pottery Artists: Independent artists and small pottery business owners seeking to expand their customer base, promote events, and streamline product sales.

-Art Enthusiasts & Shoppers: Individuals interested in discovering unique, handmade pottery and supporting local artists.
+- Art Enthusiasts & Shoppers: Individuals interested in discovering unique, handmade pottery and supporting local artists.

 ### Features

-List the functionality that your app will include.
-These can be written as user stories or descriptions with related details.
-Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want to be able to look for items on the main page and search for keywords.
+- As a user, I want to be able to see an overview of all items available on the main page and easily search for specific items.
 - As a user, I want to be able to sort all the items according to categories and collections.
 - As a user, I want to be able to access more details on a specific item when I click on it.
 - As a user, I want to be able to add an item to my cart and select the quantity.